Table of contents

 friendly links

-Many of the technical elements of a site analyzed during an SEO audit overlap to some extent with the analysis of UX elements, and are verified from the same angles (hence the origin of the now-developing term SXO).
-This is due, among other things, to the fact that Google places great emphasis on ensuring that user-friendly sites appear in high positions in organic search results.
-One such element is the construction of url’s referred to as “friendly links”.
+Many of the technical elements of a site analyzed during an SEO audit overlap to some extent with the analysis of UX elements and are verified from the same angles (hence the origin of the now-developing term SXO).
+This is due, among other things, to the fact that Google emphasises ensuring that user-friendly sites appear in high positions in organic search results.
+One such element is the construction of URLs called „friendly links”.

 What are friendly links?

-Friendly links, is a way of url construction, reflecting the structure of the site, while being the simplest possible record of it.
+Friendly links are a way of URL construction, reflecting the site’s structure while being its simplest possible record.
 Links considered friendly are primarily:

 • Short and readable